Chino Desalter Authority

 Greenwood Village, Colorado

-Water, Infrastructure, and Supply Efficiency PowerApps Evaluation Project (2024), Senior Technology Advisor
+Water, Infrastructure, and Supply Efficiency PowerApps Evaluation Project (2024),

 Hazen partnered with the South Metro Water Supply Authority (SMWSA), a regional water authority in Colorado focused on sustainable water solutions for the southern metropolitan area of Denver.
 A key initiative of SMWSA is the WISE (Water, Infrastructure, and Supply Efficiency) Project, which emphasizes regional collaboration and water supply management by combining resources from multiple sources to ensure a reliable and sustainable water supply for member communities.
 Hazen reviewed the existing water allocation tracking web portal functionality, assessing the data transfer between the Drupal presentation tier, visual basic business logic tier, and data storage tier.
 Hazen evaluated Microsoft PowerApps as a potential replacement.
 Upon determining the viability, Hazen conducted a facilitated workshop with WISE operations staff to discuss findings, benefits, and review examples of other MS PowerApps applications.
 The scope also involved developing a cost estimate for implementing the solution.
 The final deliverable was a technical memorandum detailing the findings, benefits, and examples of other MS PowerApps uses, along with the cost estimate and zero-downtime system migration approach.

 scientifyRESEARCH (sR) is a comprehensive research funding database that connects researchers with relevant funding opportunities.
 It provides tailored search filters, curated funding lists, and alerts to help researchers discover and apply for grants suited to their specific needs.
 The platform covers a wide range of funding sources, including academic grants and private foundation awards, making it a valuable tool for researchers at all career stages and in various fields.
 By centralizing funding information, sR simplifies the process of finding and applying for research grants, thereby supporting researchers in securing the necessary resources to advance their projects.
-Blair serves as Senior Technology Advisor for this early-stage start-up with an objective of creating a custom curated scientific research funding database to simplify the process of aligning researchers to suitable funding opportunities.
+Blair serves as Senior Information Technology Advisor

 Codibly is a technology consulting and software development firm specializing in renewable energy and eMobility solutions.
 With nearly a decade of experience, providing custom software development, product development, and consultancy services.
 The company is dedicated to supporting digital transformation and sustainability for businesses by leveraging cutting-edge technologies.
 Serving a global clientele, known for its expertise in the Internet of Things (IOT), big data, microservices, and business intelligence, creating impactful solutions that enhance efficiency and promote environmental sustainability.
 Blair serves as a Client Relationship Management Advisor helping organizations move towards sustainability.
 Enhancing digital transformation by empowering both businesses through innovative Renewable Energy and eMobility technology solutions.